Book Review by Ursus

 Also lacking is any kind of exploration of the softer aspects of Roman civilization - religion, art, literature, daily life.
 Such of course was the intention in this politico-military sketch of Roman history.
 Nonetheless, there is a brief chapter of Christianity given the cult's relevance to Rome's later political history.

-On the fall of the Republic, a topic of great interest to most UNRV members, Mackay does not eagerly champion one side over another.
+On the fall of the Roman Republic, a topic of great interest to most UNRV members, Mackay does not eagerly champion one side over another.
 He sees imperial stresses placed on the Republic as inevitably leading to its demise.
 He blames the obstinacy of conservatives like Cato for allowing no other recourse but civil war, and derides other sympathizers such as Cicero for hypocrisy.
 However, he clearly has no love for the warlords who actually ended the Republic, and saves his strongest cynicism for Julius Caesar.
 Mackay suggests that Caesar should have happily accepted exile and humiliation rather than launch the war that finally toppled the Republic, a Republic that Mackay himself suggests was doomed to fall in any event.
 The lack of logic in Mackay's treatment of Caesar is one of my few criticisms of the book.
 If there is anyone from the late Republic not treated with skepticism, it is Augustus.
 Mackay praises his post Actium settlements as sophisticated compromises designed to lend a secure transition from Republic to Empire.

 The closest thing that the book has to a central thesis is the dynamic between the military and the Roman State.
 Mackay seems to see the military as the chief reflection, and chief instigator, of changes in political reality.
 In themes familiar to most Romanophiles, Mackay traces the evolution of Roman civilization from citizen-soldier to military autocracy.